salmer/CppDeveloperRoadmap/tools/mapgen/README.md

 `structure.dsl` (the source of truth) when a note needs to move.
 Rows are shared across languages so an offset transfers; only the target's x shifts with per-language width, carrying the box along.
-Because box heights and node widths differ per language, one `angle`/`dist` has to clear all three — nudge the values until `mapcheck` reports no overlaps.
+Because box heights and node widths differ per language, one `angle`/`dist` has to clear all four — nudge the values until `mapcheck` reports no overlaps.
 If omitted, the box defaults to straight right of its target (`angle=0`), with no overlap avoidance.

 ### Stage frames — automatic from `stage=`